opensoldat/polyworks/pwinstall/ReadMe.txt

 There is now :D

 05. Can you make polys go behind the player?
-No, this isn't possible in opensoldat.
+No, this isn't possible in OpenSoldat.

 06. The Palette/Scenery/Display window doesn't show, and it's checked off in the Window Menu.
 Try Window -> Workspace -> Reset Window Locations.